-The Company's Intelligent Vehicle Tracking and Passenger Information System (IVT & PIS) based on GPS has completed four successful years of operations.
+The Company's Integrated Vehicle Tracking and Passenger Information System (IVT & PIS) based on GPS has completed five successful years of operations.
 This helps to GSRTC for MIS and provides real-time information to travellers.

-The Company has already installed GPS in 8,600 buses and the work is in progress for the rest.
-The Company is also endeavoring to enter into same/similar arrangements with certain relevant bodies, for PES and GPS & PIS installation in rolling stock/vehicles.
+The Company has already installed GPS in 8,700 buses and 100 bus depots.
+The Company is also endeavoring to enter into same/similar arrangements with certain relevant bodies, for PES and IVT & PIS installation in rolling stock/vehicles.